 Rowland Office played 11 seasons in the majors, mostly as a centerfielder in the National League.

-Office was drafted in the fourth round in 1970, and began his minor league career in 1971 hitting .302 for Greenwood.
-In 1972 he played with Savannah, although his average dropped, and he also made his major league debut with the 1972 Braves, going 2-for-5 in two games.
+Office was drafted in the fourth round in the 1970 amateur draft and began his minor league career in 1971 hitting .302 for the Greenwood Braves.
+In 1972 he played with the Savannah Braves, although his average dropped, and he also made his major league debut with Atlanta, going 2-for-5 in two games.
 He was half the age of 38-year old Hank Aaron, who played first base that year.
-He was the youngest player in the 1972 National League, while teammate Rod Gilbreath was the second youngest.
-Both Gilbreath and Office were drafted in the 1970 amateur draft one round apart.
+He was the youngest player in the National League, while teammate Rod Gilbreath was the second youngest.
+Both Gilbreath and Office were drafted in 1970, one round apart.

-In 1973 Office played for Richmond, with his batting average dropping to .236.
+In 1973 Office played for the Richmond Braves, with his batting average dropping to .236.
 However, in spite of that he was up in the majors for all of 1974, appearing in 131 games and playing almost as many innings in center field as the regular, Dusty Baker.

-The following year saw Office as the regular center fielder for the team, while Dusty moved over to right field.
-Office hit .290, his highest major league average and the best batting average on the 1975 Braves, a team which hit .244.
+The following year, 1975, saw Office as the regular center fielder for the team, while Dusty moved over to right field.
+Office hit .290, his highest major league average and the best batting average on the team, which hit .244 as a whole.

 Office continued as the Braves' regular centerfielder through 1979, although he was not a strong hitter most years.
-After becoming a free agent at the end of 1979, he became part of the 1980 Montreal Expos, playing a lot of right field.
-He played little in 1981-83, and was in the minors for parts of 1982 and 1983.
-In his last minor league season, he appeared in 87 games for Columbus in the Yankees organization, hitting .297 and slugging .514 (and coming to the major league Yankees for two games).
+The highlight of his time in Atlanta came in 1976 when he put together a 29-game hitting streak, which was the second-longest in team history at that point, and which has only been topped twice since.
+After becoming a free agent at the end of 1979, he became part of the Montreal Expos, playing a lot of right field in 1980 while Ellis Valentine was out with various injuries.
+He then was injured himself in 1981, cutting his season to 26 games, and did not play in the only year his team reached the postseason.
+He was released by the Expos after only 3 games in 1982.
+He was in the minors for parts of 1982 and 1983.
+In his last professional season, in 1983, he appeared in 87 games for the Columbus Clippers in the Yankees organization, hitting .297 and slugging .514, and came to the major league Yankees for two games.